"We are working to fight against prostitution and HIV/AIDS."

 — Mary Mutesi

-Who We AreWhat We DoOur ProjectsOur ImpactOur InsightsMediaContact Us
+Who We AreWhat We DoOur VenturesWhere We WorkOur ImpactOur InsightsPress

-Teaching Prostitutes Sewing, Reading & HIV/AIDS Awareness
+Teaching Vulnerable Women Sewing, Reading & HIV/AIDS Awareness

 ISSUE:

-This team has identified women's involvement in sex work, and in turn exposure to and lack of knowledge about HIV/AIDS as one of the greatest problems facing their community.
+This team initially identified women's involvement in sex work, and in turn exposure to and lack of knowledge about HIV/AIDS as one of the greatest problems facing their community.
 In Kinamba, Kigali, many women and girls have been left widowed or orphaned from the genocide and have felt forced into prostitution with little to no education and skills to secure other jobs.
 One team-member states, "After talking to the women, we have helped them to decide to leave prostitution and change their lives, but they need skills training in order to be able to earn a living without prostitution."

 SOLUTION: